Proposed rule

 Background

-Volatile organic compounds are a common class of chemicals that can degrade air quality because they react with other compounds in the air to form ozone (smog).
+Volatile organic compounds are a common class of chemicals that can degrade air quality if they react with other compounds in the air to form ozone (and smog).
 Volatile organic compounds are found in many commonly used everyday products.
 Deodorant, baby wipes, cleaners, windshield wiper fluids, gardening chemicals, and house paints are all examples of products that typically contain VOCs.

 When released into the air, VOCs can have a negative impact on air quality and public health because they contribute to formation of ozone at the ground-level, where we breathe.
 This rulemaking will help reduce exposure risk to high amounts of VOCs from regulated products, and high concentrations of Ozone that VOCs help create as they break down in ambient air.